US visitor Some of our content is UK-flavored. USD pricing, US data region and Delaware C-Corp diligence are all supported. See the US guide →

 ← All articles

-data-room 14 May 2026 · 10 min read
+data-room 15 May 2026 · 10 min read · Updated 24 Jun 2026

 Quick answer

-What is an M&A clean room?
+What is an M&A cleanroom?

 A clean room is a restricted document space that sits inside or alongside the main M&A data room.
 A small, named group of approved reviewers gets access to specific documents that the wider deal team cannot see.
 Every action is logged, and outputs from the room (typically aggregated analysis) are passed back to the main deal team without revealing the underlying data.